 4. FLUID CHECK:

 Apart from the coolant, the only other fluids that are present in an EV are the brake fluids and the windshield wiper fluid.
 Because of the retardation of the electric motor and specific braking system on EVs, there is significantly less degradation.
 You can get away with not changing it up to two years, depending on the make and model of your electric vehicle.
-Windshield wiper fluid is to be added more often, with taking into account temperature changes which come with different seasons.
+Windshield wiper fluid is to be added more often, taking into account temperature changes which You can simply google windshield replacement near me and will be able to see some quality shops providing good services.
 Choose between summer and winter blends according to the external temperature in order to avoid fluid freezing in the winter.

 5. BRAKE WEAR: